 As always, you do you, be kind to your skin and yourself!

 Remember that every person’s skin and skin type is different, so what might work for me might not work for you, and vice versa.

-So before trying a new product, it pays to do a little research first.
+So before trying a new product, doing a little research first pays.
 Pay special attention to ingredients that you might react to.

-Read your ingredients list, but always remember that the ingredients list only accounts for 50% of how products perform.
+Read your ingredients list, but always remember that the ingredients list only accounts for 50% of products’ performance.
 Formulation and technology matter the other 50%.

 Doing a patch test is always a good idea.

 Consult your doctor if you are pregnant or have troubled skin.

 Happy skin experimenting, and don’t forget to wear sunscreen!